danjphill/game_show_buzzer/README.md

 ## Getting Started
 * `pip install flask`
 * Download the repo and locate the flask server files and run `game_show_server.py`.
-* Open the `android` folder in Android Studio and build and deplpoy to an android phone.
+* Open the `android` folder in Android Studio and build and deploy to an android phone.

 ### Prerequisites